arkoren/arkoren/README.md

 ## What is arkoren?

 Arkoren aims to be one of the next generation web frameworks available.
 Written with Typescript it aims to be **type-safe** with a lot of features ported from *Laravel*.
-Arkoren is a very early stage of development, meaning it's not yet usable in any form.
+Arkoren is in a very early stage of development, meaning it's not yet usable in any form.